priyankawagh123/Coffee-Shop-Sales-Analysis-/README.md

   📊 Interactive Dashboard: Power BI visuals with slicers and filters allow dynamic exploration of sales patterns.

-  🧹 Clean, Modular Code: Clear separation of scripts for SQL, Python, and Power BI enhances reusability and readability.
+  🧹 Clean, Modular Code: Clear separation of scripts for SQL, and Power BI enhances reusability and readability.

   💡 Business-Oriented Insights: Focuses on actionable outcomes like best-selling items, peak hours, and payment preferences — not just technical metrics.